Dwarf Kingsville Boxwood Care Guide

 Wiring may be performed on this tree, just do so with caution because the branches can be brittle.
 Copper wire allows you to sense when a branch is being bent too close to the breaking point.
 The boxwood assumes interesting shapes on its own so be sure to utilize those before making drastic changes, integrating them into your design.

-This bonsai may be propagated by placing mature cuttings that have been treated with rooting hormone into a mixture of equal ratios sharp sand, perlite, and peat.
+The Dwarf Kingsville Boxwood Bonsai Tree may be propagated by placing mature cuttings that have been treated with rooting hormone into a mixture of equal ratios sharp sand, perlite, and peat.
 The cuttings should be placed in the shade, preferably in a cool greenhouse environment in the fall.
 Water throughout winter and apply bottom heating for best results.
 Air layering can work well with larger specimens.

 Dwarf Kingsville Boxwood typically only needs repotting every other year.
 This should be carried out in the spring.
 Group plantings may go as long as four to five years before being repotted.
 This species is very tolerant of aggressive root pruning, allowing up to half of the root mass to be removed.
 In warmer climates repotting may be done in summer or autumn, although it's best to refrain from doing so in the hottest months.